Weltraumschaf/freemarkerdown/src/site/markdown/architecture.md

 As you  can see the  preprocessor is invoked for  the instructions of  the outer most template model as they occure  in the template.
-After that the preprocessor is invoked for all assigned template modles recursively in no particula order.
+After that the preprocessor is invoked for all assigned template modles recursively in no particular order.

 ## Interceptors